 Knowing which sounds to leave off at the end of the word is one of the trickiest parts of learning French.
 Although it may seem random, there are a few tricks to recognize the method to the madness.

 For words that end in the consonants found in the word “careful” and are not an infinitive -er verb, you need to pronounce the final sound:

-Although these don’t have a cute mnemonic device, the same rule applies for words ending in “B,” “K,” (which are all mostly loan words) and “Q.”
+Although these don’t have a cute mnemonic device, the same rule applies for for how to pronounce French words ending in “B,” “K,” (which are all mostly loan words) and “Q.”